 This means everything in Indoril-controlled areas is roughly structured to reflect their worldview, from the organization and distribution of settlements, to how their respective areas are governed.
 Using our own world as a loose analog, Indoril society is based off a mixture feudal European and Japanese societies.
-The Velothi commoners are beneath the Indoril ruling class, tilling the land for the benefit of a particular lord, in exchange for their protection.
-Taxes are gathered by hetmen and retainers, and presented to the local Chapels, which also act as missions in the more far-flung areas of Indoril territory.
-Everything of course, continues to be done in accordance to Determined and Ordained law, which governs all facets of society, and is rigid and unwavering (as the Indoril do not recognize the concept of invalidating laws, they are simply added upon and adjusted to adapt to changing situations).
+The Velothi commoners are beneath the Indoril ruling class, tilling the land for the benefit of a particular lord in exchange for that lord's protection.
+Taxes are gathered by hetmen and retainers, and presented to the local chapels, which also act as missions in the more far-flung areas of Indoril territory.
+Everything of course, continues to be done in accordance to the Laws Determined and Ordained, which governs all facets of society, and is rigid and unwavering (as the Indoril do not recognize the concept of invalidating a law, existing laws are simply added upon and adjusted to adapt to changing situations).

 Character Tropes of House Indoril

 “An Argonian alone in the waste is not a slave.
 A Dunmer alone on the mountain is not a master.
-Yet both have it in them to be slave and master, should they meet together.
+Yet the Argonian has the potential to be a slave just as the Dunmer has the potential to be a master should they meet together.
 It is in the meeting that the bond is created.”

 – Meditations on Determined Law